Comb Sister: Origin

 The origin of the Comb Sister tradition can be traced back to the rigid feudal system in ancient China.
 Many women were subjected to abuse by their husbands and chose to forgo marriage, instead opting to stay with partners who would support each other until death.
 Han women in southern China historically had limited opportunities and were subject to harsh "family laws" that were particularly punishing towards them.
 Their marital choices were restricted and they held a lower status in their husbands' families until they bore sons.
-Physical abuse was common and justified by "family law".
-Husbands were free to take on additional partners and frequent brothels.

 This situation persisted for over 300 years under the oppressive feudal system, but began to wane in the mid to late Ming dynasty with the rise of the silk industry in Shunde.
 Women were able to gain financial independence through mulberry planting, silkworm rearing, and silk reeling.
 By the 1930s, the number of comb sisters had decreased due to the improvement of women's social status and the impact of war.
 This tradition of self-combing began to spread in the Pearl River Delta from Shunde.